10 years later, here’s what the Lehman bankruptcy taught us — and what we still have to learn

 But in some cases, having a once-bitten, twice-shy mentality has robbed ordinary Americans of the opportunity to profit from the market’s rebound, Bell said.
 “I think a lot of the retail investors, given the skittishness they felt in the aftermath of the financial crisis, missed a lot of the upside,” she said.

-Even though lending standards are much stricter than they were a decade ago, some market observers worry that a push by President Donald Trump's administration to roll back regulations and curtail the influence of the Bureau of Consumer Financial Protection — formerly known as the Consumer Financial Protection Bureau, a regulatory body whose post-crash creation was spearheaded by Massachusetts Senator Elizabeth Warren — could accelerate a return to risky behavior.
+Even though lending standards are much stricter than they were a decade ago, some market observers worry that a push by President Donald Trump's administration to roll back regulations and curtail the influence of the Bureau of Consumer Financial Protection — formerly known as the Consumer Financial Protection Bureau, a regulatory body whose post-crash creation was spearheaded by Sen. Elizabeth Warren, D-Mass., — could accelerate a return to risky behavior.

 “With the deregulation, perhaps some of those risks will be able to return,” Bell said.